nseraglio/PodCounter/README.md

    Renames images based on detected QR codes.

 4. **Pod Counting**
-   Identifies and counts pods in the images and calculates their lengths.
+   Detects and counts pods in the images, calculates their lengths, and saves each individual length in a `.csv` file.

 5. **Summary Generation**
-   Creates a summary table with the total number of pods and the average pod length for each processed image.
+   Creates a summary table with the total number of pods and the average pod length for each processed image, and save in a `.txt` file.

 ## How to Use
 ### Setup